Library Spaces Policy

-Food and drinks are permitted in Wardman Library but only closed drinks (i.e. water bottles, travel mugs) are permitted next to computers.
-Food and drinks must be disposed before leaving the library.
+Food is not permitted in Wardman Library.
+Drinks are allowed but only closed drinks (i.e. water bottles, travel mugs) are permitted.

 Wardman Library provides a variety of spaces for study and collaboration.
 All users should be considerate of others.
 Headphones should be used on all floors when listening or viewing media.

 - First floor: Collaboration and discussion is encouraged.
 Cell phone use is permitted.

 - Group study rooms (Mezzanine and Top floors): Collaboration and discussion are encouraged.

 Located on the Mezzanine and Top Floor, Wardman Library’s study rooms are great locations to brainstorm, share ideas, and work in groups.
 All study rooms have whiteboards and some are equipped with HD displays.
 Dry erase markers and erasers are available for checkout at the Circulation Desk.

 Eight group study rooms are available for reservations and three are available as first come, first serve.
 To use any of these rooms, students must check out the room card at the Circulation Desk.
 Students who check out a study room will be able to use the room for up to four hours.
 The check out card must be returned to the Circulation Desk by the time due.
 Fines are assessed at $1.00 each hour when the checkout card is not returned on time.
 Study rooms may not be renewed.
 While students may temporarily use a room without checking it out, they will be asked to leave if another party checks out the room.
 Therefore, the Library encourages any group to reserve a room beforehand or check out a study room if they wish to use one.